Teddy bears are soft, squishy toys which can help protect children from scary nights.

 Bear spray, the supercharged version of pepper spray, is effective at stopping bear attacks.
 Let’s look at the reviews of some of the best bear sprays out there.

-The 6 Best Bear Sprays of 2020: Outdoor Empire Reviews
+The 6 Best Bear Sprays: Outdoor Empire Reviews

 - Longest Range: Counter Assault “Grizzly Tough”